Medicare/caid Contracts Terminatations: “With” or “Without Cause. You May Need an Injunction

-Posted on February 3, 2016, in Administrative Law Judge, Administrative Remedies, Appeal Rights, Audits, Credible Allegations of Fraud, DHHS, Due process, Extrapolations, Health Care Providers and Services, Indiana, Injunctions, Jurisdiction, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, Medicare Audits, North Carolina, Petitions for Contested Cases, Physicians, Post-Payment Reviews, Preliminary Injunctions, Prepayment Review, Program Integrity, RAC Audits, Uncategorized and tagged "For Cause" termination, "Without Cause" termination, Administrative Law Judge, Administrative Remedies, Adminsitrative remedies, Appeal Rights, DHHS, DMA, Gordon & Rees, Health care provider, Indiana Medicaid, Injunctive Relief, Irreparable harm, Knicole Emanuel, Likelihood of success, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Services, Medicaid terminations, Medicare, Medicare Contracts, Medicare terminations, North Carolina, Preliminary Injunction, State Medicaid Agency, Suspension of Medicaid Payments, Suspension of Medicare Payments, Terminate provider contracts, termination of Medicaid contracts.
+Posted on February 3, 2016, in Administrative Law Judge, Administrative Remedies, Appeal Rights, Credible Allegations of Fraud, Due process, Extrapolations, Health Care Providers and Services, Indiana, Injunctions, Jurisdiction, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, NC DHHS, North Carolina, Petitions for Contested Cases, Physicians, Post-Payment Reviews, Preliminary Injunctions, Prepayment Review, Program Integrity, RAC Audits and tagged "For Cause" termination, "Without Cause" termination, Administrative Law Judge, Administrative Remedies, Adminsitrative remedies, Appeal Rights, DMA, Gordon & Rees, Health care provider, Indiana Medicaid, Injunctive Relief, Irreparable harm, Knicole Emanuel, Likelihood of success, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Services, Medicaid terminations, Medicare, Medicare Contracts, Medicare terminations, NC DHHS, North Carolina, Preliminary Injunction, State Medicaid Agency, Suspension of Medicaid Payments, Suspension of Medicare Payments, Terminate provider contracts, termination of Medicaid contracts.
 Bookmark the permalink.
 2 Comments.